PWMods/NBA_Model_SCNE/README.md

 ### Integration with Blender

 After building the project, you can use CTypes to create Python bindings that allow Blender to read NBA2K scene files through this library.

+This code is open to free use as long as it is shared with the NBA 2K Communit as well as proper credit to Hanleys & RipZz are included on releases